lllyasviel/ControlNet-v1-1-nightly/README.md

 **All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
 All those methods do not work well with user prompts or additional/multiple U-Net injections.
 It is IMPOSSIBLE to make those methods work well.
 We have give up those methods.
 See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

+The ControlNet Shuffle is the one and only one method that has potential to work very well with all other ControlNets and user prompts.

+The ControlNet Shuffle is the one and only one method that has potential to work very well with all other ControlNets and user prompts.

+The ControlNet Shuffle is the one and only one method that has potential to work very well with all other ControlNets and user prompts.

 ## ControlNet 1.1 Instruct Pix2Pix

 Control Stable Diffusion with Instruct Pix2Pix.